-Madonna’s Nip Show On the Cover Of ItalianVogue
+Madonna’s Nip Show On the Cover Of Italian ‘Vogue’

 Madonna has yet to put her best days behind her as she proved in a shoot she recently did for Vogue Magazine that even includes a nip show.

-Madonna made sure that her shoot was showed off more than the cameras bargained for courtesy of her nip show.
+Madonna made sure that her shoot showed off more than the cameras bargained for courtesy of her nip show.
 The pop star made sure that she upheld her “bad girl” reputation.
-The 58-year-old still aims to maintain a strong presence in the pop world and what better way to remind people what she is made of than controversial snaps.
+The 58-year-old still aims to maintain a strong presence in the pop world, and what better way to remind people what she is made of than controversial snaps.

 Posting the snaps on Instagram